gitEugeneL/Healthcare-CRM/README.md

 Final project on the subject of **MVC-web-application-development**.

+Сlinic management system.
+Supports the management of staff, offices, appointments, patients and medical records.

 <i>Docker, PostgreSQL, Php-8, Symfony-6, PHPUnit, RestAPI, JWT-authentication with refresh token, Vue.js client</i>

-Healthcare-CRM is a cutting-edge Customer Relationship Management system tailored for the healthcare industry.
-This repository houses a comprehensive solution that enables effective management of clinics, specialties, physicians, appointments, and medical documentation generation.
-With a user-centric design, Healthcare-CRM streamlines patient interactions, offering seamless appointment scheduling and optimizing clinic workflows.

 ## How to run the server